-- ✓ Continual Non-Compliance (CNC) - One (1) day forfeiture of absence requiring clinical make-up. - Further consequence applies if the student has already exceeded two or more days of clinical absence.
-Refer to "Non-Attendance (Absence) Allowance/Forfeit per Clinical Course"
+- ✓ Continual Non-Compliance (CNC) - One (1) day forfeiture of absence requiring clinical make-up. - Further consequences applies if the student has already exceeded two or more days of clinical absence.
+Refer to "Clinical Time Off (CTO)"

 Clinical Assignment, Orientation, Schedule